alessonviana/raspberry-observability/helm-chart/observability/DEPLOY.md

 ### Cloudflare Tunnel Namespace

-The Cloudflare Tunnel is deployed in the `cloudflare` namespace (separate from the `observability` namespace) for better organization.
+The Cloudflare Tunnel is deployed in the `cloudflare` namespace (separate from the `monitoring` namespace) for better organization.

 Check tunnel status: